ThomasFinnern/mod_jx_std_icons/README.md

 fa-solid-900.svg

-## fontawesome version info
+## Fontawesome version info

 The following file tells about the version (Actual on writing: Font Awesome Free 5.15.4) and license /media/vendor/fontawesome-free/css/fontawesome.css

-# pull request to include a icon view ínto joomla itself
+## Pull request to include a icon view into joomla itself

 This module derives also from following try to include a view of all available icons